iafonkin/StavropolCoin/README.md

 # StavropolCoin
-Stavropol Coin ( STC token )  is the cashback tool of the marketing program in Stavropol
+Stavropol Coin ( STC token )  is the cashback tool of the marketing